-Please Note: We will be closed Wednesday, November 28th and Thursday, November 29th in observance of Thanksgiving!
+Please Note: We will be closed on Tuesday, December 24th and Wednesday, December 25th in observance of Christmas!

 Animal Care of Greenville logomark